Guildford Circular via Albury Park Walk

 A perimeter path around this attractive pond was judged to be dangerous and closed in 2015.
 It seems unlikely to be restored as there are no funds for its repair and maintenance.

-2. Unless the perimeter path has been restored veer left up a short flight of earth steps and turn right onto a footpath going uphill alongside the vineyard, the start of an arduous climb of 500m to the top of the North Downs.
-Eventually the path levels out and comes to a signposted path crossing, where you turn left onto the North Downs Way?
+2. Unless the perimeter path has been restored veer left up a short flight of earth steps and turn right onto a footpath going uphill alongside the vineyard, the start of an arduous 500m climb to the top of the North Downs.
+Eventually the path levels out and comes to a signposted path crossing where you turn left onto the North Downs Way?
 (NDW).

-4. When you eventually reach the A25 at Newlands Corner? the suggested route is to turn right to come to the Plucky Pheasant café.
+3. Follow this bridleway along the ridge.
+In 1½ km you pass the Optohedron? sculpture at a viewpoint on the left.
+In a further 250m you reach the A25 at Newlands Corner? where the suggested route is to turn right to come to the Plucky Pheasant café.
 To continue the walk cross the A25 with great care into the large car park, which has a café and Discovery Centre on its right-hand side.

 • If you are not visiting any of these places you could stay on the NDW, which runs below the car park.